A parallel fast multipole method for elliptic difference equations

-A description of the terms and operations used by Algorithm~\ref{alg:up} is provided below. \begin{itemize} \item[] \textit{Done sending (receiving) and done local-work}: same as in \ref{sec:app_parallel_level}. \item[] \textit{Message}: a messages contain a node's weights (sources or regularized weights/sources from child nodes).
-Each node is provided enough auxiliary storage to receive the weights from all of its children. \item[] \textit{Receive-tracker}: a tree-like data-structure that contains information regarding the progress of all communication and operations associated with each local node.
-It can be used to determine whether a node has finished receiving messages from all of its children (if any), whether a padded-FFT has been performed on its weights, and whether it has posted a non-blocking send to its parent (if any). \item[] \textit{Ready-for-processing node}: a node that has not be processed, but has finished receiving messages from all of its children (if any).
-A node is said to be processed if its weights have been computed (or are known), i.e. Eq.~\ref{eq:alg_reg}, a padded-FFT has been performed on its weights, i.e. Eq.~\ref{eq:alg_upfft}, and a non-blocking send to its parent-node has been posted (if parent exists). \item[] \textit{Selecting ready-for-processing nodes}: the receive-tracker is transversed in leaf-to-root order and nodes that meet the ready-for-processing criteria are selected.
-Priority is given to nodes whose parent are non-local, i.e. belong to a different MPI-process. \item[] \textit{Parameter $M$}: determine the number of nodes to be processed at each iteration of the main loop. \end{itemize} Pseudo-code for \textit{Downwards Pass} is omitted since the communication pattern is very similar that of \textit{Upwards Pass}.
+The pseudo-code for the parallel implementation of \emph{Upwards Pass}, Step 1 of the FLGF algorithm of Section~\ref{sec:flgf_basic}, is provided in Algorithm~\ref{alg:up}.
+A description of the terms and operations of Algorithm~\ref{alg:up} is as follows: \begin{itemize}[leftmargin=1em] \labelitemi{{\boldmath$\cdot$}} \item \emph{Done sending (receiving) and done local-work}: same as in \ref{sec:app_parallel_level}. \item \emph{Message}: a messages contain a node's weights (sources or regularized weights/sources from child nodes).
+Each node is provided enough auxiliary storage to receive the weights from all of its children. \item \emph{Receive-tracker}: a tree-like data-structure that contains information regarding the progress of all communication and operations associated with each local node.
+It can be used to determine whether a node has finished receiving messages from all of its children (if any), whether a padded-FFT has been performed on its weights, and whether it has posted a non-blocking send to its parent (if any). \item \emph{Ready-for-processing node}: a node that has not be processed, but has finished receiving messages from all of its children (if any).
+A node is said to be processed if its weights have been computed (or are known), i.e. Eq.~\ref{eq:alg_reg}, a padded-FFT has been performed on its weights, i.e. Eq.~\ref{eq:alg_upfft}, and a non-blocking send to its parent-node has been posted (if parent exists). \item \emph{Selecting ready-for-processing nodes}: the receive-tracker is transversed in leaf-to-root order and nodes that meet the ready-for-processing criteria are selected.
+Priority is given to nodes whose parent are non-local, i.e. belong to a different MPI-process. \item \emph{Parameter $M$}: determine the number of nodes to be processed at each iteration of the main loop. \end{itemize} Pseudo-code for \emph{Downwards Pass} is omitted since the communication pattern is very similar that of \emph{Upwards Pass}.
 The only significant differences are that nodes send to their children, as opposed to their parent, and that when selecting ready-for-processing nodes the receive-tracker is transversed in root-to-leaf order, as opposed to leaf-to-root order.
-The operations preformed at each step and the ready-for-processing criteria are readily deduced from the discussion included in Sections~\ref{sec:flgf_basic} and \ref{sec:flgf_parallel}.
+The operations performed at each step and the ready-for-processing criteria are readily deduced from the discussion included in Sections~\ref{sec:flgf_basic} and \ref{sec:flgf_parallel}.